CP1401/Practicals/prac_01/README.md

 **What is each person's job?**

 ## Algorithms

+Record your answers to the following questions in a file called `algorithms.txt`.
+If creating this file takes you more than 30 seconds, then just start the questions, recording them any way you can.

 The following exercises are focused on the logic of algorithms, rather than the exact formatting of pseudocode or flowcharts to describe them.
 We're not really interested in writing programs for these, just the basics of writing a set of understandable and clear instructions.